-The accompanying audited annual financial statements of BetaPro S&P/TSX 60TM 2x Daily Bull ETF (the "ETF") are the responsibility of the manager and the trustee to the ETF, Horizons ETFs Management (Canada) Inc. (the "Manager").
+The accompanying unaudited interim financial statements of BetaPro Crude Oil -2x Daily Bear ETF (the "ETF") are the responsibility of the manager and the trustee to the ETF, Horizons ETFs Management (Canada) Inc. (the "Manager").
 They have been prepared in accordance with International Financial Reporting Standards using information available and include certain amounts that are based on the Manager's best estimates and judgements.

-The Manager has developed and maintains a system of internal controls to provide reasonable assurance that all assets are safe-guarded and to produce relevant, reliable and timely financial information, including the accompanying financial statements.
+The Manager has developed and maintains a system of internal controls to provide reasonable assurance that all assets are safeguarded and to produce relevant, reliable and timely financial information, including the accompanying financial statements.